alex-patterson-webdev/arp-survey/README.md

     # docker build .
     # docker-composer up -d

-You can now visit `http://localhost:8080` in your browser to being completing your survey
+You can now visit `http://localhost:8080` in your browser to begin completing your survey

 ### Unit tests